Tag Archives: exams

 It might be a superpower such as X-ray vision or mind-reading, or it might be a special skill such as diving or surfing, or it might be a fascinating back-story such as being descended from the Russian royal family or William Shakespeare – whatever it is, it’s a great way to make your characters – and therefore your stories – just that little bit more interesting.

 Secondly, you should also make sure all your characters are different.
 Try to cover all the bases so that you have one you can use for just about any story.
-That means having heroes that are male and female, old and young with different looks, personalities and nationalities.
+That means having heroes that are male and female, old and young, from different countries and different historical periods and with different looks, personalities and USPs.

 Thirdly, creating an off-the-shelf character is a great way to force yourself to use ‘wow words’ and literary techniques such as metaphors and similes.
 You may have learned what a simile is, but it’s very easy to forget to use them in your stories, so why not describe one of your heroes as having ‘eyes as dark as a murderer’s soul’?